What are the responsibilities and job description for the Clinician position at PRAIRIE VIEW INC?

 Engage in continuing education and supervision to strengthen clinical skills

-Ability to communicate effectively with referral sources and external providers
+- Must be able to communicate effectively with referral sources and external care providers